aspieweeb759/sm64ex-alo/README.md

 Each branch of this repository should be a hack that has finished being ported or is currently being ported.

+### Install RM2C in "C:/Users/Your_Name" to use in windows Command Prompt
+### RM2C tool developed by jesusyoshi54: [RM2C](https://gitlab.com/scuttlebugraiser/rom-manger-2-c)

+### Changes to Master Branch

+ * CI texture support
+ * Skinned Mario Model (You will want to use the original mario model if you are building with external data enabled)
+ * Custom version of Puppycam
+ * Extended Bounds
+ * Various Bugfixes
+ * Skip Intro
+ * Separated Custom Leveldata From Vanilla Leveldata
+ * Various defines added to accept RM2C output configurations in single config file
+ * Fixed External Data Support

+### Dependencies
+bistring, capstone, pypng, PIL, and pyhull.

+### Installation

+* pip install bitstring
+* pip install capstone
+* pip install pypng
+* pip install pillow
+* pip install pyhull (may require microsoft visual studio C++ build tools alongside it)

+You must use my fork of sm64ex-alo for RM2C

 For most romhacks, the start level should be changed to 16 in "src/game/tweaks.inc.c"

+To enable Kaze's MOP models, set MOP to 1 in "src/game/tweaks.inc.c"

 If your romhack has fog related graphics bugs, they can be fixed relatively easily All you need to do is paste the line of code below in between "gsSPGeometryMode(0, G_CULL_BACK|G_LIGHTING)," and "gsSPEndDisplayList(),"